 The applicant is solely responsible for writing the proposal.
 This section should be presented in such a way that it is clear that the applicant understands the project.
-Note, the mentoring committee (see mentoring committee section for requirements) is required to meet PRIOR to application submission and sign off that they have read and reviewed the applicant's research proposal.
+Note, the SDA mentoring committee is required to meet PRIOR to application submission and sign off that they have read and reviewed the applicant's research proposal.